aliyun/alibabacloud-jindodata/docs/user/en/jindosdk/jindosdk_deployment_multi_platform.md

 If you only need the Hadoop SDK from JindoSDK in your Hadoop environment, use the lite output.

 For Java SDK, on Linux x86, you'll require `jindo-sdk-x.y.z.jar` and `jindo-core-x.y.z.jar`.
-On other platforms, you'll need `jindo-sdk-x.y.z.jar` and `jindo-core-<platform-name>-x.y.z.jar`.
+On other platforms, you'll need `jindo-sdk-x.y.z.jar`、`jindo-core-x.y.z.jar` and `jindo-core-<platform-name>-x.y.z.jar`.

 Installation can be done through Maven by adding dependencies in `pom.xml` (refer to [6.5.1-OSS-Maven](oss-maven.md)) or directly downloading and deploying from OSS (see [6.5.1-Download](jindosdk_download.md)).